andrzejkurczewski-tomtom/osmium-tool/man/osmium-extract.md

     parent relations.
 The ways are reference-complete, but the relations are not.

+Strategy **complete_ways_by_first_node_and_tags**
+:   Runs in two passes.
+The extract will contain all nodes inside the region
+    and all ways **starting at** those nodes as well as all nodes referenced by those ways.
+If include_tags and/or exclude_tags are defined, extract will also contain all ways fulfilling all of the include_tags rules and all nodes referenced by those ways, and it will **not** contain ways fulfilling any of the exclude_tags.
+The extract will also contain all relations referenced by nodes inside the region or ways already included and, recursively, their parent relations.
+The ways are reference-complete, but the relations are not.

 Strategy **smart**
 :   Runs in three passes.
 The extract will contain all nodes inside the region
     and all ways referencing those nodes as well as all nodes referenced by those ways.
+The extract will also contain all relations referenced by nodes inside the region or ways already included and, recursively, their parent relations.
+The extract will also contain all nodes and ways (and the nodes they reference) referenced by relations tagged "type=multipolygon" directly referencing any nodes in the region or ways referencing nodes in the region.
+The ways are reference-complete, and all multipolygon relations referencing nodes in the regions or ways that have nodes in the region are reference-complete.
+Other relations are not reference-complete.

+Strategy **smart_by_first_node_and_tags**
+:   Runs in three passes.
+The extract will contain all nodes inside the region
+    and all ways **starting at** those nodes as well as all nodes referenced by those ways.
+If include_tags and/or exclude_tags are defined, extract will also contain all ways fulfilling all the include_tags rules and all nodes referenced by those ways, and it will **not** contain ways fulfilling any of the exclude_tags.
     The extract will also contain all relations referenced by nodes inside the region or ways already included and, recursively, their parent relations.
 The extract will also contain all nodes and ways (and the nodes they reference) referenced by relations tagged